cloudfoundry/garden-windows-ci/docs/Typical-cf-workflows.md

       }
 }
 ```
-This means the 0th instance runs on the VM with the ip `10.0.1.16` and port `40000`, and similarly for 1st instance.
+This means the 0th instance runs on the VM with the ip `10.0.1.16` and port `40000` etc.

 To find the exact windows diego cell using the IP address, you'd do something like:
 ```sh